kartik6768/room-automation/README.md

 If motion NOT detected → Light OFF

-2️⃣ Thermostat → Fan Automation (Updated as requested)
+2️⃣ Thermostat → Fan Automation

 Controls the fan based on thermostat mode: